SairajMN/daily-logger/daily-task.md

 12/06/2024
  - Completed Blockchain Basics
  - Started the  Solidity 101
  - Intro of  Solidity

 13/06/2024
  -  Solidity
    - Basic variable types
    - Functions

 14/06/2024
- - Solididty
+ -   Solidity
    - Arrays and Structs
    - Errors and Warnings
  - Build My first contract

 15/06/2024
- - Solididty
+ -   Solidity
    - Memory, Storage and Calldata
    - Basic of Mappings
  - Deployed my frist contract
  - Introduction to deploying and interacting with contracts, focusing on Remix Storage
  - Setting the project
  - Deploying a contract from a contract

+16/06/2024
+ -  Solidity
+   - Imports
+ - Use of AI in Solidity